egormin/ansible_learning/README.md

 - service
   - name: "{{ var }}"
 ```
-in order avoid consirering from ansible as it is yaml structure.
+in order avoid considering by ansible as it is yaml structure.
 In this case we don't need " ":
 ```
   tasks:
   - name: copy to {{ var }}